KennedySDias/Events/README.md

 # Events
 Is a app developed to practice my skills in development of layout and animations.
-The layout was inspired in a image finded in Pinterest.
-You can confirm in references section.

 # Demo
-Just to demonstrate app all data is fake.<br/><br/>
 <img src="images/gif-events-app.gif" width="350">

 # References